Hachiro Nitta (politician)

-Hachiro Nitta (新田八朗, Nitta Hachirō) is a Japanese politician who has served as governor of Toyama Prefecture since 2020.
+Hachiro Nitta (新田 八朗, Nitta Hachirō) is a Japanese politician who has served as governor of Toyama Prefecture since 2020.

 Early life

 Nita was born in Toyama City, Toyama, Japan in 1958.
 He attended Toyama University Elementary and Junior High schools, and the Toyama Prefectural Toyama High School.
 He graduated from the Hitotsubashi University faculty of econimics.

 Business career

 After graduating from university, Nitta joined the Daiichi Kangyo bank.
 He worked at the bank for two years before returning home to Toyama to work for Nihonkai Gas Co, a Toyama based gas firm, where his father was president.
 In 2000, he took over the presidency of the company from his father.

 Nitta also served as the President of the Junior Chamber of Japan, representative secretary of the Toyama branch of the Japanese Association of Corporate Executives, and director of the Hokuriku Economic Federation.

 Political career

 Nitta was elected as governor of Toyama in 2020 as an independent candidate, defeating Takakazu Ishii, the five time incumbent Governor from the Liberal Democratic Party.
 He won by gaining the support of some local LDP politicians, and splitting the party vote.
 He ran on a platform of using his corporate experience to help rebuild Toyama’s economy.

 Nitta was reelected to a second four-year term in 2024, winning more than 80 percent of the vote, running on a platform of supporting local recover from the 2024 Noto earthquake.